 Some experts think that even the above items break a fast and that only limiting yourself to only water will offer more health advantages.
 Apart from that, this means you can’t eat anything with fat, proteins, carbs, or calories.
 An 8 to 9-hour eating window is best.
-Some of the benefits.

-- Boosts your metabolism.
+- Boosting your metabolism.

 - Drops insulin levels.
 This means your body is burning fat and absorbing more nutrition when you do break your fast.